 Here is the first promo for “The Employables”!

-As of the writing of this post, I do not know when my episode will air, yet.
+My episode will air on Wednesday, May 29th at 9 pm Central.
 “The Employables” will premiere on A&E on Wednesday, May 15th at 9 pm Central.
 So, what will be happening with me to celebrate this major achievement?
 There will be a lot of things happening between now and the airing of the episode with myself in it.

 I wanted to rundown some of the things I will be doing to get ready for this new show!